yessycrown/t4ds/_posts/2023-04-11-topological-descriptors.md

 a filtration in some way.
 This is the purpose of persistence diagrams, which keep track of the "times" at which topological features are created or destroyed.

 ---

+### The Height Filtration

+TODO: Brittany discuss the theory behind this, Ben create examples.

+Another common filtration in TDA is the height filtration.

+---

 ## Wrapping Up